nachoaIvarez/diango-impersonation/README.md

 About
 -----

+Class based view login-as/impersonation app for django with custom user/backend model support.

 This is a fork of django-loginas: https://github.com/stochastic-technologies/django-loginas

-"Login as this user" for the Django admin.

 Installing django-impersonation
 -------------------------

-* Add `impersonation` to your Python path, or install using pip: `pip install django-impersonation`
+* Add `impersonation` to your Python path.

 * Add the `impersonation` app to your `INSTALLED_APPS`: